tempor1s/msconsole-old/README.md

-# makeBroot
+# makeBrute

 <img src="img/logo.png" title="Makeschool Icon"></a>

 ## Description

-Are you lazy and don't want to go to your dashboard and plug in the acccess token to mark your attendance as present, well try makeBroot.
+Are you lazy and don't want to go to your dashboard and plug in the acccess token to mark your attendance as present, well try makeBrute.

 There is also a Brute force implementation of marking yourself present for the MakeSchool attendence tracker if you don't know the access code.